Finding the Best Places to Retire Since 2006!

 Retire in Mesquite, Nevada?

 Overview: Situated along the Virgin River and Interstate 15 in the desert of southeastern Nevada, Mesquite makes its home.
-It sits about half way between Las Vegas, Nevada and St. George, Utah and has boomed within the last couple of decades.
+It sits about half way between Las Vegas, Nevada and St. George, Utah and has grown by 20% during the last decade.

 Mesquite is a resort town and exists primarily because of gambling.
 The three large casinos have live entertainment and at least 10 restaurants between them.
 The busy main drag has gas stations, some hotels, strip malls, fast food places and the like.
 Most buildings are short, and trees are few.
 Older ranch ramblers are now outnumbered by new Mediterranan style homes.
 Lawns are well tended and have pine trees, palm trees and Xeriscaping.
 Mesquite also has a number of active adult developments, including Sun City, a large 55+ community with single family homes.
 Events include the Mesquite Hot Air Balloon Festival and Gold Butte Days.
 Six golf courses have a Mesquite address.